m-col/mcol.xyz/content/posts/foss/bye_gitea_hello_cgit.rst

 :date: 2020-08-02
 :summary: After a few months of running a gitea instance on my website, the
-          headache of putting up with it's sluggishness became too strong and I needed to replace it with someone less heavy.
+          headache of putting up with it's sluggishness became too strong and I needed to replace it with something less heavy.

-After a few months of running a gitea_ instance on my website, the headache of putting up with it's sluggishness became too strong and I needed to replace it with someone less heavy.
+After a few months of running a gitea_ instance on my website, the headache of putting up with it's sluggishness became too strong and I needed to replace it with something less heavy.

 Before I had set up gitea, I read briefly about cgit_ and, although it certainly looked attractive as a minimal, functional git server, gitea swayed